Google Product Listing Ads Optimization: The Definitive Guide (2023)

 6. Use Product Ad Groups Wisely

-The ad groups are the collection of groups with similar intentions.
+The ad groups are a collection of groups with similar intentions.
 If you want to optimize Google Shopping campaigns, you must organize the product ads properly within a single campaign.

 Always put similar keywords of your products within a single ad group.
 However, the pricing of your products won’t be affected after listing products within a group.
 You can set different prices for different products within an ad group.